-Table 1.2 2: The Medico-Legal Framework
+Table 1.2 2: The Medico-Legal Framework offence can only be committed by a man against a woman and there must be proof of the absence of consent.
+For other offences, either the male or female party may be found guilty as a perpetrator.
 The Act also creates the offence of Sexual Intercourse with a person, who by virtue of their disability is unable to consent to the act.
-This applies to persons who, by virtue of their mental disorder or physical disability are unable to consent to sexual intercourse because they are not able to:

-- understand what the Act is;

-- form a decision as to whether to engage in the act (or as to whether the Act should take place);

-- communicate any such decision.

-Law Reform (Age of Majority) Act

-This Act sets the age for consenting to medical procedures without the requirement for parental permission at 16.

-The Child Care and Protection Act, 2004

-The Act governs Jamaica's child protection system and seeks to strengthen and promote the rights of children.
+This applies to persons who, by virtue of their mental disorder or physical disability are unable to consent to sexual intercourse because they are not able to: • understand what the Act is; • form a decision as to whether to engage in the act (or as to whether the Act should take place); • communicate any such decision.
+Law Reform (Age of Majority) Act This Act sets the age for consenting to medical procedures without the requirement for parental permission at 16.
+The Child Care and Protection Act, 2004 The Act governs Jamaica's child protection system and seeks to strengthen and promote the rights of children.
 It provides a framework for various forms of interpersonal violence such as abuse and neglect through mandatory reporting.
 The Child Care and Protection Act introduced a framework for the mandatory reporting of children in need of care and protection to the Children's Registry.
 Doctors and other health workers having a duty of care towards children are classified as prescribed persons and required to report any information that may lead to the suspicion that a child is being (or at risk of being) abused, neglected or otherwise in need of care and protection.
 This includes all suspected victims of sexual abuse and all children under the age of 16 who are (consensually or otherwise) victims of the offence of having sexual intercourse with a child under the age of consent.

-The Trafficking in Persons (Prevention Suppression and Punishment) Act

-The Act prescribes measures to combat trafficking in persons with special attention to women and children.
+The Trafficking in Persons (Prevention Suppression and Punishment) Act The Act prescribes measures to combat trafficking in persons with special attention to women and children.
 It covers sexual exploitation, servitude, forced labour, slavery and other forms of interpersonal violence including psychological.

-Table 1.2 2: The Medico-Legal Framework The Sexual Harassment (Protection and The Bill seeks to protect women and men from unwanted sexual advances.
-Prevention) Act, 2021 The Child Pornography (Prevention) Act 2009 The Act prohibits the production, distribution, importation, exportation or possession of child (male or female person under the age of eighteen years) pornography, and the use of children for child pornography.
+Table 1.2 2: The Medico-Legal Framework TheSexualHarassment(Protection andPrevention) Act, 2021 The Bill seeks to protect women and men from unwanted sexual advances.
+TheChildPornography(Prevention)(Prevention)Act 2009 The Act prohibits the production, distribution, importation, exportation or possession of child (male or female person under the age of eighteen years) pornography, and the use of children for child pornography.
 The Act also provides for connected matters.
 The Mental Health Act, 1997 This Act covers the admission, voluntary and involuntary treatment and discharge of persons with mental illness, as well as access to mental healthcare, and roles and responsibilities of mental health service providers.